Applies to: Bass Station II, AFX Station

 You'll be able to drag patches from the left-hand side into this list of patches so that you can preview sounds or create a custom bank of presets from various banks.

 AFX Mode is the feature that allows a patch per key to be used, the patches themselves are pulled from Overlays.
-Components allows you to manage the 8 Overlay slots on your Bass Station II.
+Components allow you to manage the 8 Overlay slots on your Bass Station II.
 You can read more about AFX Mode here.

 As seen with banks, the first option will be to determine where to retrieve the Overlay bank from: